Earl Holliman

+From 1958 to 1963, Holliman also performed as a singer and had record deals with such notable recording studios as Capitol Records, Prep, and HiFi.
+Aside from acting, Holliman was also an activist and was an honorary chairman for Toys for Tots.
+He was also the president of Actors and Others for Animals for 25 years.

 Early life and education

-Holliman was born on September 11, 1928, in Delhi, Louisiana.
-His biological father William A. Frost was a farmer.
-His mother Mary Smith was living in poverty with several other children and gave him up for adoption at birth, while her other children were sent to orphanages until she could take them all back, which she did.
-Earl was the seventh of ten children overall, and in later years, he was able to reconnect and establish relationships with them.
+Henry Earl Holliman was born on September 11, 1928, in Delhi, Louisiana.
+His biological father, William A. Frost, was a farmer who died six months before his birth.
+His mother, Mary Smith, was living in poverty with several other children and gave him up for adoption at birth, while her other children were sent to orphanages until she could take them all back, which she did.
+Earl was the seventh of ten children overall and, in later years, he was able to reconnect and establish relationships with them.

 He was adopted a week after his birth by Henry Holliman, a traveling oilfield worker, and his wife Velma, a waitress, who then gave him the name Henry Earl Holliman.
 He was so frail in his infancy that one doctor predicted he would not live long enough to see childhood, but when Velma's sister provided him with a generous dose of castor oil shortly after, the ingredients proved to heal him tremendously and helped save his life.
-Although his upbringing and family history have strong ties to Louisiana, during his teenage years he and his family lived in Kerrville, Texas, for a time as well as some parts of Arkansas (which he once stated made him out to be a "red-blooded Ark-La-Texan").
+Although his upbringing and family history have strong ties to Louisiana, during his teenage years he and his family lived in Kerrville, Texas, for a time, as well as some parts of Arkansas, which he once stated made him out to be a "red-blooded Ark-La-Texan".